serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 Email dates from the days the Internet was a trusted network and people were expected to behave.
 As such, the original protocols simply trust senders to be who they say they are.
 You can send an email claiming to be Google, the President or anyone else from any box on the internet using a tool like `sendmail`.

 The onus is on recipients to verify the identity of email senders.
-To this end, three protocols were introduced.
+To this end, three methods were introduced.
 These are explained in a cursory and rather simplified manner in this post; readers interested in a more detailed introduction are encouraged to start by the respective Wikipedia pages.

 ### Sender Policy Framework (SPF)